mozilla/treeherder/docs/infrastructure/administration.md

 A comparison of the Git revisions deployed to each environment can be seen using [What's Deployed].

-After a push is made to an auto-deployed branch, Heroku will wait for the successful completion of the [Travis CI build] (taking approximately 8 minutes), before initiating the deployment process.
+After a push is made to an auto-deployed branch, Heroku will wait for the successful completion of the [CircleCI build], before initiating the deployment process.
 The steps described in [deployment lifecycle] then occur, which take about 5 minutes.

 Once the deployment is complete, `heroku-bot` will comment in the `#treeherder` IRC channel,